-Greece is in the far south of the Balkan peninsula, Greece combines the towering mountains of the mainland with over 1,400 islands, the largest of which is Crete.
+Greece is in the far south of the Balkan peninsula, Greece combines the

 Post-World War II Greece saw rapid economic and social change, with tourism and shipping becoming major contributors to the economy.